Manac (trailers)

 Manac is a Canadian manufacturing company that concentrates its activities in the conception and manufacturing of semi-trailers.
-Manac is the biggest manufacturer in Canada and is also one of the most important manufacturers of custom-built trailers in North America.
+Manac is the biggest manufacturer of trailers in Canada and is also one of the most important manufacturers of custom-built trailers in North America.
 They are the 7th biggest manufacturer of semi-trailers in North America.
 Manac's target market within the trucking industry is of custom-built units.
 Its products are sold under the brand names: Manac, CPS, Peerless, Darkwing, UltraPlate, Ultravan and Liddell Canada.
 The following brands give Manac a list of 125 various product offerings.
 The company was founded as a way of supplying Canam Steel Works (now Canam Group), a company under the operation of its founder, Marcel Dutil.
 Its headquarters are located in Saint-Georges, Quebec while having factories in Penticton, British Columbia and Oran, Missouri.

 Foundation

-In 1966 the company was founded by Marcel Dutil who had to respond to the growing demand for semi-trailers within his company, Canam Steel Works based in Saint-Gédéon, Quebec.
+In 1966 the company was founded by Marcel Dutil who had to respond to the growing demand for semi-trailers, Canam Steel Works based in Saint-Gédéon, Quebec.
 The shipping delay within the trailer industry in the sixties was well over 6 months, Dutil then decided that he would make his own trailers in an open garage within his factory in Saint-Gédéon and would make the finishing touches in the barn behind his home in Saint-Georges, Quebec.
 In October 1966 Marcel Dutil incorporates the Company.
 While producing trailers for Canam many small transporters within the region of Beauce, Quebec started noticing the speed at which the Manac trailers were being delivered and began putting in their orders.
 The production of Manac trailers within the first year were only flatbeds and Manac manufactured eleven units in its first year.